fangohr/reproducibility-repository-example/README.md

 ## Software dependencies and installation

-Given Python3 (tested on python3.11), one needs to install the packages listed in [`requirements.txt`](requirements.txt).
+Given Python3 (tested on python3.11 and python3.10), one needs to install the packages listed in [`requirements.txt`](requirements.txt).
 For example:

 ```console
 python3 -m venv venv